tobi-ore/Synthetic-Well-Logs-Using-Neural-Networks/README.md

 __Packages__: `sklearn`, `numpy`, `pandas` and `matplotlib`

-To download the data, run  `bash data_download.sh` in the command line.

-The various manipulations and operations on the well logs in done by running the python script called `project.py`.
+The various manipulations and operations on the well logs is done by running the python script called `project.py`.

 ## Expected Products
-The Output folder contains all the expected products from this project.
-To test this code, do not download the Output folder from this repo.
-Again, the data_csv folder is also an output which is used by the R script. download this folder iof you do not have Python on your system.

 _Log images_
 A folder that contains all the well log images named after the name of the respective wells.

-_Vsh images_
+_model images_
-A folder that contains the plot of calculated volume of shale for each wells.
+A folder that contains the plot of actual and predicted well logs.

-_Interpreted logs_
-A folder that contains the final csv for each wells with the calculated properties.
+_Cross Match_
+A CSV file that shows the availability of logs in the different wells.

 ## Author